MapleCCC/ABSort/README.md

 ## Interanl Algorithm

-The sorting algorithm is currently a topological sort on the dependency graph, with function/class definitions as graph nodes, and their dependencies as graph edges.
+The sorting algorithm is currently a reversed topological sort on the dependency graph, with function/class definitions as graph nodes, and their dependency relations as graph edges.

 ## Limitations